-- (i) To elect three members of the Board of Directors with terms ending at the annual meeting in 2020; - (ii) To ratify the appointment by the Board of Directors of Moss Adams LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2017; - (iii) To conduct a non-binding advisory vote on the Company's executive compensation; and - (iv) To transact such other business as may properly come before the meeting or any adjournments thereof.
+- (i) To elect two members of the Board of Directors with terms ending at the annual meeting in 2021: - (ii) To ratify the appointment by the Board of Directors of Moss Adams LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2018; and - (iii) To transact such other business as may properly come before the meeting or any adjournments thereof.

-The Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting (the "Notice of Internet Availability"), which contains information as to how shareholders can access this Proxy Statement and a proxy ballot, is first being mailed to the Company's shareholders on or about May 23, 2017.
+The Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting (the "Notice of Internet Availability"), which contains information as to how shareholders can access this Proxy Statement and a proxy ballot, is first being mailed to the Company's shareholders on or about May 23, 2018.

 Your vote is important.
 Accordingly, whether or not you plan to attend the Annual Meeting, please sign and return the proxy ballot as soon as possible.
 Shares can be voted at the Annual Meeting only if the holder is present in person or by proxy.
-If you receive more than one proxy card because your shares are registered in different names or at different addresses, please sign and return each such proxy so that all of your shares will be represented at the Annual Meeting.
+If you receive more than one proxy card because your shares are registered in different names or at different addresses, please sign and return each such proxy so that all your shares will be represented at the Annual Meeting.